Marián Studenič: Playing career

+On 30 June 2024, Studenič decided to return to Europe by signing a two-year contract with Färjestad BK of the Swedish Hockey League (SHL).

 International play

 On 19 April 2019, Studenič made his senior national team debut in Euro Hockey Challenge match against Austria.
 Three minutes into the first period he scored his first senior national team goal in his first shift of the match.